Under Defeat: Gameplay

 In Under Defeat, the player assumes control of a helicopter.
 The gameplay bears resemblance to early Toaplan games such as Twin Cobra.
 It uses 3D graphics, and a slightly angled perspective to give the game more depth than most other titles in the genre.
 The player's helicopter can move in eight directions, though its move speed is fixed in relation to the stage's scroll speed.

 The player has 3 basic forms of attack: the machine gun, bombs, and options.
 The primary weapon is the machine gun, which can fire a continuous stream of bullets.
 Bombs unleash a screen-devastating blast, destroying most enemies instantly, and protects the player's ship from enemy fire.
 The player begins each life with three bombs and can accumulate up to six.
 Finally, the helicopter has three possible weapon assists, or "options", which provide extra firepower.
 The weapon options are a machine gun, cannon, and rocket grenade.
 Using the right one at any given time determines how tough certain battles and stages will be.

 Development and release

 Under Defeat was developed by G.rev for Sega's NAOMI arcade board.
 It was released in Japanese arcades on October 27, 2005, followed by a companion soundtrack release in December.
 A Dreamcast port was released on March 23, 2006, over five years after Sega announced they were pulling support for the system.
 G.rev promoted it as the last Dreamcast game, although Triggerheart Exelica and Karous were released for the system the following year.
 G.rev credited the promotion as helping its commercial success.
 It sold through its first printing within one week, becoming the best-selling game on the system since G.rev's own Border Down (2003).
 Dreamcast copies were released in limited numbers and continue to command high prices on secondary markets.

+The music was composed by Shinji Hosoe, and has been described as jazz fusion.
+He was asked to compose music with a melancholic feel to correlate with the game's storyline, which made him emotional.
 A limited edition version with a pack-in soundtrack CD was also released (different from the soundtrack released earlier).